mendersoftware/mender-docs/02.Overview/03.Identity/docs.md

 cpuid=1234123-ABC
 ```

-is conceptually merged into the following representation:
+will translate to:

 ```
 mac=[0a:1b:3d:fe:02:33, 0a:1b:3d:fe:02:34]
 cpuid=1234123-ABC
 ```

 !
 The device identity must remain unchanged throughout lifetime of the device.
-Thus, it is advised to use attributes that will not change or are unlikely to change in the future.
+Use attributes that will not change or are unlikely to change in the future.
 Examples of such attributes are device/CPU serial numbers, interface MAC addresses, and in-factory burned EEPROM contents.

 ## Example device identity executables